beamer159/EZD6/src/hero_paths.md

 *Beast Aid* - Given circumstances, you can convince beasts to aid you for a limited time.

 *Beast Friend* - You can start the game with a beast companion.
 The beast is your friend, not your slave.
 It stays with you as long as well treated and protected.
 The beast can be up to medium size and has 2 Strikes or 1 Strike for a small animal.
-Consult with the RR for any boons your beast might have.
+Consult with the GM for any boons your beast might have.